Leaseholder repairs - FAQs

 Q: What do I do if I have a dispute on items on my statement?

-A: Please email us on leasehold_services@sandwell.gov.uk with the details of your query and the applicable defect number(s).
+A: Please email us onhome_ownership@sandwell.gov.uk with the details of your query and the applicable defect number(s).
 We will then raise your query with our Repairs section to obtain more information, after which we will contact you with the outcome as soon as possible.

 Q: What should I do if I am unhappy with the outcome of a repair query?